NoharOSP/Perfect_Works_Build/README.md

 All deathblow learning rates (sans Emeralda) have been doubled to minimize grinding and in case the encounters patch has been applied.
 Elly's has been changed to 8 from 3 so that players have more time to get her deathblows for plot related reasons.

 ## Glitches:

-### General:
-- Items/spells and exp/gold together can cause unpredictable effects in battle.
-Will be fixed in 0.1.2.
-Can provide an easy way to access the kernel when playing on hardware.

 ### Fast text:
 - Going through Ramsus' introductory scene too quickly will freeze the game (legacy glitch from the original patch).